jtsteinbach/sandbox/README.md

 **"It worked last Tuesday."** Find last Tuesday (an anchor you noted, a save in `sb log`, or a release label) and `sb restore <it>`.

-**Small team, one machine or one attached disk.** `sb shared on`.
-Everyone works in the same folder; editing a file locks it to the actual editor; `sb save` commits only your files; `sb locks` shows who holds what; expired locks auto-save in their owner's name.
+**Small team, one machine or one attached disk.** Everyone works in the same folder.
+Editing a file locks it to the actual editor; your version of a locked file stays put and anyone else's edit to it is put back (recoverable with `sb salvage`); `sb save` commits only your files; `sb locks` shows who holds what; abandoned locks auto-save in their owner's name after an hour and free themselves.
 Merges refuse to clobber locked work; `sb merge feat -i` proceeds around it as a recorded partial merge and completes on re-merge.

+**"My edit got reverted."** The file belongs to someone else's lock. `sb journal` shows the `lock-revert` entry with the hash of what you wrote; `sb salvage <hash> mine.txt` gets it back, and you can hand it to the lock holder or apply it after they save.

 **Release with a paper trail.** Keep the real suite in `sb-tests/pre-publish/`.
 Ship with `sb publish v1.4`: sandbox verifies the store, runs the suite against a clean checkout of exactly what's shipping, and journals the record, including the content hashes of the gate scripts that ran. `sb publish -l` is the release history.